MNV/python-graphs-operations/README.md

-# python-graphs-operations
+# Graphs operations
-Multi-parallel form of the graph.
-Kernel graph search.
+Calculating the multi-parallel form of the graph and kernel of the graph.